apache/flink/docs/tutorials/streaming_analytics.md

 You can also specify an interval of _allowed lateness_ during which the late events will continue to be assigned to the appropriate window(s) (whose state will have been retained).
-By default each late event will cause a late firing of the window function.
+By default each late event will cause the window function to be called again (sometimes called a _late firing_).

 By default the allowed lateness is 0.
 In other words, elements behind the watermark are dropped (or sent to the side output).